GitVivianSo/Qi-Samples/Basic/JavaScript/NodeJs/readme.rst

 The sample uses ``request-promise`` module to connect a service endpoint.
 Each REST API call consists of an HTTP request along with a specific URL and HTTP method.
 The URL contains the server name plus the extension that is specific to the call.
-Like all REST APIs, the Qi REST API maps HTTP methods to CRUD operations as shown in the following table:
+Like all REST APIs, the Sds REST API maps HTTP methods to CRUD operations as shown in the following table:

 +---------------+------------------+--------------------+